maruel/dlibox/go/pio/CONTRIBUTING.md

 use Github pull requests for this purpose.

+### Code quality

+All submissions, including submissions by project members, require abiding to high code quality.
+See [DESIGN.md](DESIGN.md) for the expectations.

 ### The small print

 Contributions made by corporations are covered by a different agreement than